ballerina-platform/ballerina-dev-website/lang-ref/part2.md

 In the above code example, **``Coord``** is an open record.
 Therefore any number of ``anydata`` fields can be added to it, including tables and xml.
 The **``toJson( )``** function converts ``anydata`` to ``json``, such that all the sub-types, including tables and xml are handled appropriately.<br><br>

-## Converting from JSON to User-defined Type
+## Converting from JSON to user-defined type

 There are a few nuances involved in converting from JSON to user-defined type.